 What is the best way to handle a pet rat?

 The best method of handling your pet rat is to hold them by their midsection and under their lower half.
 Ensure you never dangle them from their tail or limb.
 This way, the rate is supported and secure.

-The other rat immobility types are tonic immobility, which is when pressure is applied to a rat’s upper back, typically while lying belly up on the ground, which leads to the same type of “playing dead” or “freezing” reaction.
+The other rat immobility types are tonic Immobility, which is when pressure is applied to a rat’s upper back, typically while lying belly up on the ground, which leads to the same type of “playing dead” or “freezing” reaction.

 Plus, the more submissive or fearful the rat is, the longer the rat will be frozen.

 Another study shows that the hypnotized state of the rats meant that their tone and muscle mobility were suppressed, making them immobile until the trance was over.
-The rat’s breathing may also become shallower, while eyes will typically stay open and alert.
+The rat’s breathing may also become shallower, while eyes typically stay open and alert.